 The principal focus of the LFE is the quantitative analysis of financial markets using mathematical, statistical, and computational models.
 The goal of LFE is not only to spur advances in financial engineering, but also to develop better ways to teach students and executives how to apply financial technology in corporate settings.
 For more information visit http://mitsloan.mit.edu/lfe/.

-The MIT Center for Finance and Policy (CFP) is a new Institute-wide initiative, conceived by MIT Sloan’s Finance Group, and under the leadership of Deborah Lucas (director), and Andrei Kirilenko, Andrew Lo and Robert Merton (co-directors).
-The CFP’s mission is to serve as a catalyst for innovative financial research and educational initiatives that will positively impact policy and society.
+The MIT Center for Finance and Policy (CFP) is a new Institute-wide initiative, conceived by MIT Sloan’s Finance Group, and under the leadership of Deborah Lucas (director); Doug Criscitello (executive director); and Andrew Lo, Robert Merton and Jonathan Parker (co-directors).
+The CFP’s mission is to serve as a catalyst for innovative, cross-disciplinary and non-partisan research and educational initiatives that address the unique challenges facing governments in their role as financial institutions and as regulators of the financial system.
 CFP initiatives will: